-I know the neighbors think I’m coocoo.
+I want to tell you how to paint an antique bed but first a funny story.
+I know the neighbors think I’m coo coo.
 The Junktion Technical Specialist helped me move this twin bed all over our yard so I could get some pictures in natural light.
 This photography stuff is really, really hard.
 I find it much easier to use natural light than try to get my DSLR setting just right for indoor lighting.

 At least the weather was nice.
 We had one neighbor come and chit chat and others just stared as they drove by.
-It’s going to be a long Spring and Summer with lots of paint projects and photography so they might as well get used to it.
+It’s going to be a long Spring and Summer with lots of paint projects and photography so they may as well get used to it.

-Also, I’m taking pictures and Mr. JTS is chasing a mole around the yard and a mole trap appears in the ground close to the bed….and he says….”is that going to be in the way”….seriously????
+Also, I’m taking pictures and the JTS is chasing a mole around the yard and a mole trap appears in the ground close to the bed….and he says….”is that going to be in the way”….seriously????

 I purchased this headboard and footboard at a local thrift shop for $3.00.
 The bed was minus rails but I was able to find some to fit at a local flea market/antique shop.
 The bed was manufactured by Berkley and Gay sometime in the 1920’ or 1930’s.
 It was in pretty bad shape with peeling veneer, missing details, and crackled varnish.
 I knew I couldn’t restore the bed to it’s original beauty but I could make her pretty with paint.

 I had some dry powder in a jar and I assumed it was Shutter Gray but it was Grain Sack.
 Shutter Gray is much darker than Grain Sack.
 I think I could have mixed the Linen, Grain Sack and Tricycle Red and had a beautiful color too……but we’ll never know now!

 I didn’t want to cover the roses but I did brush over them ever so lightly with the paint.